 Of course, shooting stationary paper targets is different than shooting at human beings intent on taking one’s life.
 However, the same dynamics apply to attacker and those being attacked.
 Arguing against the means of protecting lives because of logistical issues is missing the point in a rather large, obvious and potentially deadly way.

-Are we truly prepared to say that when an armed madman breaks into a school and begins shooting, women shouldn’t have the means to protect their lives because they have chosen education as a profession?
+Are we truly prepared to say when an armed madman breaks into a school and begins shooting, women shouldn’t have the means to protect their lives because they have chosen education as a profession?
 Because they’re women, and saving themselves and their students would somehow be a betrayal of feminism?
+Because their use of violence to save lives would somehow spoil a pristine educatuional environment?
 That’s the very real and deadly effect of current policy.

-Next Tuesday I’ll post the fifth article in this series, which continues to address the issues involved in actually saving lives, rather than merely feeling safe, smugly morally superior, virtue signaling or sending messages about what some want the public to believe, regardless of reality.
+Next Monday I’ll post the fifth article in this series, which continues to address the issues involved in actually saving lives, rather than merely feeling safe, being smugly morally superior, virtue signaling or “sending messages” about what some want the public to believe, regardless of reality.